pretix/pretix-docs/docs/contributing-to-the-docs/development-environment.md

 ## Prerequisites

 In order to contribute to this documentation, you need an SSH key and a GitHub account.
-You need to have the following packages installed:
+You also need to have the following packages installed:

  - Git
  - OpenSSH